Resources

 A Guide to Self-Care Ebook.

-Here are some self-help resources to learn more about yourself and what might be keeping you stuck.
-This is a curated list I have developed over years of practice that continues to evolve and I am excited to share some of these resources with you.
+Below are some self-help resources to learn more about yourself.
+This is a curated list developed over years of practice that continues to evolve.
+We are excited to share some of these resources with you.

 Mental Health Resources